Jump to section

 With the help of barcodes and scanners, parts and products can easily be tracked at every station.
 No need to plaster post-its everywhere reminding workers to scan products: simply add a step to digital work instructions.
 Then, access all reports and information from a Product Genealogy/Traceability app.

-Furthermore, with IoT-connected devices, organizations can easily keep track of tool location and inventories.
+Furthermore, with IoT-connected devices, organizations can easily keep track of tool locations and inventories.

 Learn how you can digitize data collection from the people, machines, and sensors throughout your operations.